ruijarimba/azure-pipelines-guidelines/guidelines/jobs/do-job-timeouts.md

 Set job timeouts or add parameters to shared job templates to allow users to configure them.

-Provide reasonable default values, depending on the job's purpose.
+Provide reasonable default values, depending on the job's purpose and the expected or average run time.

 ## Reason